WildMeOrg/houston/README.md

 Houston is a REST API component within the CODEX application suite.
 It is used to glue the frontend  [Wildbook-IA](https://github.com/WildMeOrg/wildbook-ia).

-For a high-level explanation of the application in relation to other CODEX applications read the documentation at [CODEX - Houston](https://docs.wildme.org/docs/developers/houston).

 ## About this implementation

 * RESTful API server should be self-documented using OpenAPI (fka Swagger) specifications, so interactive documentation UI is in place